eliduke/hotwontquit.com/_posts/2017-01-23-our-first-tour-is-coming-together.md

 ![Rocking and Rolling]({% if page.image %}{{ page.image }}{% endif %} "Rocking and Rolling"){:class="img-responsive"}

 First and foremost we have to give **THE BIGGEST** shoutout to [Protected Left](http://protectedleft.org){:target="_blank"} for hooking us up with two totally awesome shows in San Francisco and Oakland.
-They found the venue, they found the other bands, they did it all.
-TWICE!
+They found the venue, they found the other bands, and they did it all of that TWICE!
 Amazing!
 Seriously can't thank them enough.
-We're playing at Eli's Mile High Club for crying outloud!
+AND, we're playing at Eli's Mile High Club for crying outloud!
+(Oh GEEZ!)

-Oh GEEZ!
-Hard to imagine it getting better than that.

 We also have to thank [Johnny B's](https://www.facebook.com/Johnny-Bs-166694203347915/){:target="_blank"} in Medford, OR, for helping us out **a bunch** with a show on our way down to the Bay Area.
 We'll be rocking that night with [Hardway Bend](https://www.facebook.com/HardwayBend/){:target="_blank"} and [El Chapo](https://www.facebook.com/elchapotheband/){:target="_blank"}.